On the weekends closest to November 15, this august and imposing shrine …

 November 15 is Shichigosan No Hi, literally Seven-Five-Three Day, when children aged 3, 5 and 7 are brought to a Shinto shrine to give thanks for their growth and pray for continued health.
-What with modern-day work schedules, though, parents usually find the time to do so only on the weekends closest to the 15th, and I even snapped one mother and child at the Meiji Jingu in Kyoto in December.
+What with modern-day work schedules, though, parents usually find the time to do so only on the weekends closest to the 15th, and I even snapped one mother and child at the Meiji Jingu in Tokyo in December.
 Luckily enough, Cathy and I found a nice apartment to stay in just ten minutes’ walk from the Heian Jingu shrine, one of Kyoto’s major shrines and a very popular one for Shichigosan.
 Since the morning after we checked in was a Saturday, we decided to check it out.

 It was a pleasant walk to the shrine from our place to Heian Shrine, through ginkgo-lined avenues gently raining golden leaves, past the Kyoto City Zoo and through the enormous vermilion torii that Heian Shrine is best known for.
 The O-Torii is still quite a walk away from the shrine proper, as Okazaki Park lies between them.
 As we walked from the torii to the shrine we passed bazaar stalls being set up, with an interesting range of crafts and a devilishly tempting aroma of baked goods and coffee rising.
 There were quite a few food stalls, the majority specialized in sweet treats; they knew who their customers would be today!